ilbers/isar/bitbake/doc/bitbake-user-manual/bitbake-user-manual-execution.rst

 accomplished with a Python function.
 The code in ``meta/lib/oe/sstatesig.py`` shows two examples of this and also illustrates how you can insert your own policy into the system if so desired.
-This file defines the two basic signature generators OpenEmbedded-Core uses: "OEBasic" and "OEBasicHash".
+This file defines the basic signature generator OpenEmbedded-Core uses: "OEBasicHash".
 By default, there is a dummy "noop" signature handler enabled in BitBake.
 This means that behavior is unchanged from previous versions. ``OE-Core`` uses the "OEBasicHash" signature handler by default through this setting in the